Post Summary: Things To See On Going To The Sun Road in Glacier National Park, Montana

-Along your route, you’ll drive quite a long ways beside Lake McDonald for the first part of the Going-To-The-Sun Road, and there are plenty of places to pull off and take pictures of the view.
+Along your route, you’ll drive quite a long way beside Lake McDonald for the first part of the Going To The Sun Road, and there are plenty of places to pull off and take pictures of the view.

 For a longer stop, we suggest visiting Apgar, which is a little town right next to the water.
 There, you’ll find a campground, as well as a gift shop, outfitters, and other touristy things to do.